 Profibus Address - This is the address of the Profibus master.
-It will always be 1.
+This address is always 1.

-Station Name - Can be changed to any meaningful name for reference with other Profibus networks.
+Station Name - This editable text can be changed to any meaningful name that is referenced by other Profibus networks.

-Host Name - Can be changed to any meaningful name for reference with other Profibus networks.
+Host Name - This editable text can be changed to any meaningful name that is referenced by other Profibus networks..

-Slaves - Displays the slave devices that have been added to the Profibus configuration.
-Information is shown in the following columns:
+Slaves - This list displays the slave devices that are included in the Profibus configuration.
+Their information is displayed in the following columns:

-Column Description Slave The slave number, which will appear as the Pro- fibus Address in the Slave tab.
+Column Description Slave This is the slave device number, which appears as the Profibus Address under the Slave tab.
 This number can be any integer in the range of 2 - 112.
-Name The station name of the slave device.
-This name is inherited from the GSD file, and can be changed in the Station Name box in the Slave Tab.
-Enabled The enable status of the slave device.
-This can be either Enabled or Disabled .
+Name This is the name of the slave device, which by default is provided by its .GSD file.
+The name can be changed in the Station Name box under the Slave tab.
+Enabled This indicated if the slave is Enabled or Disabled .
 This status can be changed in the Slave tab.
-Assigned Refers to assignment of I/O addresses within the slave.
-If a starting I/O address has not been assigned for one or more modules, then No will appear under this column.
-Online Online if the slave is online and communicating.
+Assigned Yes indicates that at least one module in the slave device is assigned a starting address.
+No indicates that none of the modules in the slave device have starting addresses.
+Online Online indicates when the slave is online and communicating.
 Offline otherwise.